halal-beef/shujav2/README.md

 # shujav2 - exposing a fraudulent dev with the same platform he scammed on
-source for shuja exposing video watch the video for context - https://www.youtube.com/watch?v=MsMfJwomTiw here's the project files for the video.
+source for shuja exposing video watch the video for context - https://www.youtube.com/watch?v=MsMfJwomTiw

+## the surce of this video came out before the haxberry source

+here's the project files for the video.

 certain unused files are included (besides those that had private info, im not trying to dox him, nor those associated with him.)